banisterious/obsidian-oneirometrics/docs/developer/implementation/code-cleanup-plan.md

 This removal will:
 1. Further reduce the size of main.ts
-2. Consolidate date filtering logic in the DateFilter class
+2. Consolidated date filtering logic in the DateFilter class
 3. Remove redundant code while maintaining backward compatibility through the wrapper function (lines 1833-1847)

 The new refactoring steps are to: